-MIT employees and their dependents who participate in an MIT medical plan are eligible for Coverage of Gender Confirmation Surgery (GCS), also known as Gender Reassignment Surgery (GRS), for the treatment of gender dysphoria.
+MIT employees and their dependents who participate in an MIT health plan are eligible for Coverage of Gender Confirmation Surgery (GCS), also known as Gender Reassignment Surgery (GRS), for the treatment of gender dysphoria.

 What is GCS and why is MIT covering it?

 How is the determination of medical necessity met?

 The candidate must be at least 18 years old, have been diagnosed with gender dysphoria, meet specified criteria, and provide supporting medical documentation.

 The possible extension of these benefits to students and their dependents covered by an MIT medical plan is under consideration.